LegalBlockproject/LegalBlock-CFTC-Response/legalblock-cftc-response.md

 Ultimately, and similar to Bitcoin, users running nodes and supporting these networks can choose which code to run and updates to follow, serving as a check on core development that is not responsive to stakeholders.
 Therefore, as these networks grow and upgrades impact more economic activity, finding a healthy balance between introspective and considered development versus the desires of stakeholders will likely remain an ongoing project for Bitcoin and Ethereum governance and a source of competition (e.g., in Bitcoin development, there has been more observed conservatism among stakeholders over upgrades to base blockchain layer, due to network’s primary use as money, whereas Ethereum, which aims to serve a wider range of applications, has observed liberalism and upgrade forks are less contentious).

-14. In light of Ether’s origins as an outgrowth from the Ethereum Classic blockchain, are there potential issues that could make Ether’s underlying blockchain vulnerable to future hard forks or splintering?
+**14. In light of Ether’s origins as an outgrowth from the Ethereum Classic blockchain, are there potential issues that could make Ether’s underlying blockchain vulnerable to future hard forks or splintering?**

 As stated by EthHub in their CFTC response, “In July of 2016, following the exploit of a vulnerability found in a smart contract called ‘The DAO’ which resulted in substantial loss of Ether to a bad actor, the Ethereum blockchain was hard forked again to include an ‘irregular state transition’ that recovered the stolen Ether and returned it to the initial owners.”
 In this case, most of the stakeholders in the Ethereum Network decided to support the blockchain hard fork, and consequently, they upgraded their nodes.